 Borrowers through Rise tend to have low to no credit status and are perhaps looking to improve their credit rating via repayments on short-term loans.
 The company looks to work with customers to make repayments affordable and strives to separate itself from the less savory practices that some payday lenders employ.

 Rise Credit review: Cost of loans

 - Rates of interest are variable

 Rates of interest are variable down to the individual’s specific financial circumstances and geographic location.
 For our purposes, we took a quote for a married, 45-year old man with two children and no credit rating looking to borrow $1,000 for a total period of four months.
 The total repayment quoted was $1,782, equaling a total charge of $782, this being equivalent to an Annual Percentage Rate (APR) of 149%.
-That's slightly higher than some, so you're advised to check out your options elsewhere too, at somewhere like Check 'n Go, which we rate the best for competitive rates.
+That's higher than some, so you're advised to check out your options elsewhere too, at somewhere like Check 'n Go, which we rate the best for competitive rates.

 To qualify for a Rise Credit short-term payday loan, customers must have proof of identity and of regular income as well as a checking account.
 Customers must also reside in one of the states where Rise Credit operates.